naif-sameer/my-programming-docs/docs/javascript/react/react-docs.md

 ![Image Title](react-render-phase.svg)

-Rednder phsase
+Rerender phase
 1. Find all elements flagged for update.
 2. For each flogged components, covert jsx to react element and store the result.
-3. perform reconciliation `Diffrance between` old and new tree.
+3. perform reconciliation `Difference between` old and new tree.
 4. Hand over the changes to the next phrase.

 ### useState and useReducer
 - will not `re-render` if it the same value after the initial render.
-- same value after `re-render` react will render that specific component one more time and then bails out from any subsequnt reders.
+- same value after `re-render` react will render that specific component one more time and then bails out from any subsequent renders.

 **State Immutability 'object, array'**
-To `re-render` pass new referance.
+To `re-render` pass new reference.

-**Avoide Un necessary render by**
+**Avoid Un necessary render by**
-1. pass the child as a children prop ex`<Paren> <Child /> </Parent>`
+1. pass the child as a children prop ex`<Parent> <Child /> </Parent>`
 2. use `React.memo()`

-### Same Element refernece
+### Same Element reference
 - state change? will `re-render`
 - Props change? will not `re-render`